 - The activity shall not destroy significant aquatic indigenous vegetation, or aquatic habitat or spawning areas of indigenous species, or significant habitats if trout, as identified in Schedules G15, G17, and G18.

-Rivers & Streams - Continuously or intermittently flowing body of water including modified watercourses.
+Rivers and streams - continuously or intermittently flowing body of water including modified watercourses.
 This does not include artificial watercourses such as irrigation canals or farm drains.